rubyfu/RubyFu/contribution.md

 There are several kind of contributions could help this book to get the best result

 * Contribution by adding tricky code.
-* Contribution by adding more explanation for exist code.
+* Contribution by adding more explanation for existing code.
 * Contribution by enhancing the code quality or alternatives.
 * Contribution by enhancing the book quality:
     * Structure enhancements